Request a free callback

 The data you submit will only be used by Slater and Gordon and only for the purpose of dealing with your enquiry

 Slater and Gordon Lawyers can provide immediate legal representation and sympathetic support for people who have suffered as a result of exposure to Asbestos and have a anywhere in the UK.

 If you or a member of your family has suffered from an Asbestos related disease or cancer such as Mesothelioma; call our No Win, No Fee Solicitors for a free consultation on freephone 0800 884 0275 or start your claim online and we will call you.

 Our UK contact centre is open 24 hours a day 7 days a week.

-98% of our Asbestos Compensation Claims are funded through a Conditional Fee Agreement, more commonly known as a No Win, No Fee agreement.
+98% of our Asbestos and Mesothelioma Compensation Claims are funded through a Conditional Fee Agreement, more commonly known as a No Win, No Fee agreement.
 This means there is no financial risk to you.